 My husband’s layoff turned into an unexpected opportunity for us.
 Because of our good financial habits, we had adequate savings to cover our expenses.
 And I had landed a corporate job, so I wasn’t worried about getting laid off again.

-The layoff provided my husband with the opportunity to purse his dream of starting his own business.
+The layoff provided my husband with the opportunity to purse his dream of starting an online business.
 He split his time between looking for another position and getting his business off the ground.

 It took six months of hard work before he made any money from his new venture.
 But the moment he made his first dollar, he realized that it was what he wanted to do.

 While this turn of events may sound like pure good luck, it was actually the result of our building good financial habits.
 When many of our friends were barely able to cover their bills with two salaries, our conscious decision to spend less paid off for us.